oprypin/crsfml/docs/api/window.md

 Upon window creation, the arrow cursor is used by default.

-*Warning:* The cursor must not be destroyed while in use by the window.
+WARNING: The cursor must not be destroyed while in use by the window.

-*Warning:* Features related to Cursor are not supported on iOS and Android.
+WARNING: Features related to Cursor are not supported on iOS and Android.

 * *cursor* - Native system cursor type to display